ellennickles/code-your-way-s24/week10/README.md

   out?
 What steps do you need to take?
 What resources and support do you need?
   How much time?
 In what aspect(s) would you like feedback?
 (What are you unsure of conceptually, creatively, or technically?)
 Etc.
-- [Submit your user testing feedback, progress, and timeline here](https://forms.gle/ec4VxRgt8CtAjDGU7).
+- [Submit your user feedback, current progress, and timeline here](https://forms.gle/ec4VxRgt8CtAjDGU7).